MapoftheInternet.com

 - New metaphors, graphic and display options.

-- Introduce 3D views via XML graphic scaling & rotation.
+- Introduce 3D views via VR gamepad flight.

 - CyberRealtor system to manage cube re-sales.